 These barriers to studying will also have consequences on students’ futures.
 As students are supposed to acquire critical knowledge for the rest of their curriculum, falling behind classes can have a long term impact.
 Emeline says: “I find it harder and harder to keep up with the classes and I know I'm falling short in subjects that I normally wouldn't have trouble keeping up with.
-Those of us who were already behind, should not be able to understand anything.”
+Those of us who were already behind are now not be able to understand anything.”

 It has to be noted that all the difficulties students face in terms of social isolation and mental health are exacerbated by economic difficulties.
 Precarity is an important risk factor for mental health issues, and the Covid-19 outbreak has created financial constraints for many students, mostly due to the loss of student jobs.
 Students in a precarious situation experience additional stress to meet basic needs and face very difficult studying conditions, their ability to pay their rent, to afford health care, to eat, are being dramatically threatened.
 Low-income students are often forced to follow their online classes while being locked into their tiny, sometimes 10m2 apartments, increasing their likelihood of suffering from isolation, distress and anxiety.